 how to know when the washing machine has finished

-SHORT NOTE: If you need to know when a device, like a dryer or washing machine has completed its work, get a ‘smart plug with energy monitoring‘.
-Amazon list many of them but whichever brand you get, first make sure that it can be integrated with your home automation platform.
-For example TP-link (which I use) has the HS110 with energy monitoring and it connects with Home Assistant.
-If yours is labelled Tuya / Smart Life / Sonoff there’s a good chance it works for this idea.(As far as I can imagine the timer feature of a smart plug would not work with my washing machine.
-It can send me an alert when the cycle is finished and it can total how much it costs to run).
+If you need to know when a device, like a dryer or washing machine has finished working, get a ‘smart plug with energy monitoring‘.
+Amazon list many of them but whichever brand you get, you’ll have more versatility if it can be integrated with your home automation platform.
+For example TP-link has the HS110 with energy monitoring and it connects with the Home Assistant platform.
+Home Assistant will have the more of the control features that we need than the TP-Link mobile app will have.
+If your energy monitoring smart socket is labelled Tuya / Smart Life / Sonoff POWR2 / Shelly PM there’s a good chance it works for this idea.

 You just need a smart plug with energy monitoring

 The idea is simple: leave the smart plug permanently switched on with the appliance plugged into it.
 Get your home automation software to monitor the current flowing via an automation routine.
 The routine needs to wait until the current to the washing machine drops below a low level eg 0.1 amp.